 6) To reverse the status of DHCP enabled, which is to disable it, we enter the Network Settings, and select the "Use the following IP address" option, and then enter the values for the IP Address, subnet mask, and default gateway.
 Also, finish the process to reverse DHCP enabled by tapping the "Use the following DNS Server Address" option and entering a value for your preferred DNS server.
 Users are free to enter a value for any corresponding DNS Server as they wish to.

-As we learnt through the above methodologies, to have DHCP enabled is critical for using your internet on-the-go, and if you wish to disable it in order to secure your information over a public space, disable it using the above listed steps with ease.
+As we learned through the above methodologies, having DHCP enabled is critical for using your internet on the go, and if you wish to disable it to secure your information over a public space, disable it using the above-listed steps with ease.